 - They may drive too fast for conditions

-Uber drivers who operate carelessly are a danger to many people, including their passengers, other driver and passengers around them, as well as pedestrians and cyclists around the roadway.
+Uber drivers who operate carelessly are a danger to many people, including their passengers, other drivers, and passengers around them, as well as pedestrians and cyclists around the roadway.

 Uber does have insurance to cover their drivers while they are transporting or waiting for fares, but like all insurance companies, they are not going to jump at paying you a fair settlement.